Alpha Hydroxy Acids (AHA)

 Because of their effectiveness, exfoliating acids are widely used and are found in many skin care products from cleansers and toners to skin peels and moisturizers.
 One reason to see a licensed esthetician before choosing an AHA regimen is to better understand how they work.
 For example, although they are well marketed, cleansers containing alpha hydroxy acids are actually not very effective because the alpha hydroxy acid must be absorbed in the skin to work.
 Cleansers are washed off before this absorption occurs.
 Another very crucial piece of information to know is that sunscreen MUST be applied liberally when using an alpha hydroxy acid product.

 Alpha Hydroxy Acids have been a staple of the skin care industry since the 80’s, and are still around because they work!
-Find the best way to incorporate them into your beauty routine, call us or schedule an appointment today!
+Find the best way to incorporate them into your beauty routine, call us or schedule an appointment online (booking after May 1st)!